FelixOnline/v2/content/articles/2016-1-29-rebranded-union-election-nominations-open-today.md

 subtitle: >
   The annual ‘Leadership Elections’ begin
 date: "2016-01-29 08:49:25 +0000"

 # Attributes from Felix Online V1
 id: "5837"
 old_path: /news/5837/rebranded-union-election-nominations-open-today
 aliases:
  - /news/5837/rebranded-union-election-nominations-open-today
+imported: true
+comments:
+ - the state of alabama A establishes Confucius startHUNTSVILLE s WAFF birmingham al A recently introduced a Confucius initiate is due the collage this particular Confucius institute here at al a school on the other hand CIAAMMU are fine to support you continue to the knowledge of the china traditions and expressions seminars on matters will get offers for to high school students and the community at large With such a lot of science and technology appearing out of Huntsville to provide a source continuously growing industrial collaboration between the particular and offshore birmingham al A ceo dr john Hugine states that its key that students grow to be culturally wary The thing you dont want to do is to be put in a very barbeque or in a few episode and likewise offend this coordinator on the retrieve arrangement your are trying to build whom buy is fully gone doctor Hugine clearly shows the state of alabama A has also joined while having Nanjing Forestry college Nanjg china and taiwa

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true